 Does the neighbourhood have a contemporary or classic feel?
 Would an ultra-modern cottage look out of place?

-It’s possible to combine different architectural styles to get something that fits the neighborhood and still speaks to you.
+It’s possible to combine different architectural styles to get something that fits the neighbourhood and still speaks to you.
 That’s the best part of our model home catalogue: if you like the gables of one house and the porch of another, you can combine them!

 Unlike most prefab home builders in Ontario, our designers and architects will work with you to custom-design the perfect cottage for your needs.
 Learn more about our one-of-a-kind building process.